Hyper-Converged Infrastructure (HCI) is a cool thing, because it allows consolidation of compute and storage resources on standard x86 servers.

 HCI comes down to 2 nodes

-For these use cases Fujitsu positions the 2-node Microsoft HCI bundle, which provides a highly cost-optimized design (no external storage, no expensive high-speed LAN switch for storage traffic, only 1 CPU per server), which allows Fujitsu to offer a complete HCI solution for under 20K Euro making it a highly attractive IT infrastructure for small-to-medium sized businesses, remote/branch offices and edge computing environments.
+For these use cases, Fujitsu offers the 2-node Microsoft HCI bundle, which provides a highly cost-optimized design (no external storage, no expensive high-speed LAN switch for storage traffic).
+This allows Fujitsu to offer a complete HCI solution for under 20K Euro, making it a highly attractive IT infrastructure for small-to-medium sized businesses, remote/branch offices and edge computing environments.

 The Fujitsu 2-node Microsoft HCI bundle is based on FUJITSU Integrated System PRIMEFLEX for Microsoft Azure Stack HCI, an integrated system that includes all the hardware and software to simplify deployment of a Microsoft-based hyper-converged IT infrastructure.

 It leverages high performance, energy-efficient Fujitsu PRIMERGY standard x86 servers and Microsoft Hyper-V and Storage Spaces Direct, the software-defined server and storage technology integrated in Windows Server 2019 Datacenter.

 Moving from Windows Server 2016 to Windows Server 2019, Microsoft has made some significant advancements to improve the availability and cost-efficiency of 2-node configurations with the introduction of features like “Nested resiliency” and “USB flash drive as a witness”.